Initiatives for Climate Change

 (i) Increase in heat-stroke deaths

-We have made an estimate projecting an increase in heat stroke deaths in Japan assuming an increase in average temperatures throughout Japan, when the RCP8.5*1 scenario based on the Fifth Assessment Report of IPCC*2 is applied as the temperature.
+We have made an estimate projecting an increase in heat stroke deaths in Japan assuming an increase in average temperatures throughout Japan, when the SSP5-8.5*1 scenario based on the Sixth Assessment Report of IPCC*2 is applied as the temperature.
 As a result of analysis by age group, we estimate that insurance claims and other payments will increase by approximately \7.0 billion on a cumulative basis from the fiscal year ending March 31, 2032 to the fiscal year ending March 31, 2051, particularly in the elderly age group.

 (ii) Expanding damage of tropical infectious diseases

 Based on an estimate that rising temperatures will cause infectious diseases spread by mosquitoes to be active over larger areas and periods, we analyzed the increase in insurance claims and other payments due to mosquito-borne tropical infectious diseases (dengue fever and malaria).
-We applied the RCP8.5 scenario based on the Fifth Assessment Report of IPCC as the temperature increase and, referring to recent outbreaks of tropical infectious diseases in tropical regions and the sanitary conditions in Japan, assumed that dengue fever would spread in Japan, resulting in hospitalization or death of customers.
-As a result, assuming that the disaster will occur every year, we calculated that the increase in insurance claims and other payments would be up to around \15.0 billion on a cumulative basis over the 20-year period from the fiscal year ending March 31, 2032 to the fiscal year ending March 31, 2051.
+We applied the SSP5-8.5*1 scenario based on the Sixth Assessment Report of IPCC as the temperature increase and, referring to recent outbreaks of tropical infectious diseases in tropical regions and the sanitary conditions in Japan, assumed that dengue fever would spread in Japan, resulting in hospitalization or death of customers.
+As a result, assuming that the disaster will occur every year, we calculated that the increase in insurance claims and other payments would be up to around ¥20.0 billion on a cumulative basis over the 20-year period from the fiscal year ending March 31, 2032 to the fiscal year ending March 31, 2051.

-(*2) Intergovernmental Panel on Climate Change, or IPCC, is an intergovernmental organization established in 1988 by the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP).
+(*1) Intergovernmental Panel on Climate Change, or IPCC, is an intergovernmental organization established in 1988 by the World Meteorological Organization (WMO) and the United Nations Environment Programme (UNEP).

 Analysis of the Impact of Climate Change on the Company as an Asset Owner